|Best Splurge||Kenwood TH-D74A||SEE IT||

 Bottom line with the UV-5R?
 To repeat Roberts, she just—with some limitations—works, and she’s inexpensive to the point you’re not going to shed crocodile tears if she falls off the bumper and you run ‘er over with your truck.
 “You can afford to break a UV-5R,” he said.
 “There aren’t many electronics out there you can afford to break.”

-Things to Consider When Buying a Ham Radio
+Things to Consider When Buying The Best Ham Radios

 Buying a ham radio is no different than buying any other piece of quality outdoor equipment.
 Sure, you can rush and buy the first unit that catches your eye or the first radio that Mr. Advertising Person tells you is the latest/greatest thing since the Zip-top bag and the safety pin.
 Or you can do a bit of research prior to the purchase, beginning with criteria such as these.